reinaldogez/cqrs-showcase/README.md

 ### Bounded Context
 In DDD, a bounded context defines a specific problem area within a domain and may correspond to a separate microservice.
 For example, in the context of a social media application, a bounded context could be defined for post-related functions.
 This bounded context could then be implemented as a social media post microservice, which would handle all the functions related to creating, managing, and displaying posts.

-In our showcase project, I will design and implement a social media post microservice using the CQRS pattern to handle all post-related functions, such as creating, editing, and displaying posts.
-By using CQRS, we can optimize the performance of the microservice and achieve scalability, flexibility, and maintainability in our application architecture.

 ## Azure Cosmos DB